Rental Agreement Regulation

-Our ordinance prohibits certain criteria from being used in month-to-month rental agreements.
-Prohibited criteria include:
+Our ordinance prohibits certain requirements from being used in month-to-month rental agreements.
+Your rental agreement may not require:

-- A fine for moving out before the end of a minimum time period that is more than one month
+- That you pay a fine for moving out before the end of a minimum time period, if your agreement is for longer than one month

-- The loss of a deposit because a tenant moves out before the end of a minimum time period that is more than one month
+- That you lose your deposit because you move out before the end of a minimum time period, if your agreement is for longer than one month

 We generally refer to rental agreements with these provisions as “one-way” rental agreements.

 Under our ordinance a landlord must:

 - Give written notice at least 60 days before increasing housing costs, such as rent, parking, and storage, and in some cases utilities, that totals 10 percent or more over one year.

 - Give each tenant and prospective renter a summary of the state and City landlord tenant laws.
 Tenants must receive this summary each time their rental agreement is renewed.